 As part of the Sustainable Fibre Alliance (SFA), we work closely with Mongolian Cashmere goat-herders to address these environmental issues in the spirit of their own culture and traditions.

 With a focus on restoring grasslands, ensuring animals' well-being, and securing herders' livelihoods, the SFA funds specific programmes in Mongolia to train communities and promote sustainability.
-Our Chief Executive sits on the SFA board and is an active participant in many SFA initiatives.

 The SFA's work is critical because global warming is having a disproportionate effect on Mongolia's climate, with a temperature rise of 1.8 degrees Celsius already.
 The rapidly rising temperatures combined with growing animal numbers is putting increasing strain on the grassland.